Islandora/documentation/docs/contributing/editing-docs.md

 # Editing Documentation

 ## Overview
 These documentation pages are written and maintained by volunteers from the Islandora community, and new contributions are always welcomed.
 The documentation that you see here is built using [mkdocs](https://www.mkdocs.org/) from files hosted in the Islandora [documentation](https://github.com/Islandora/documentation) GitHub repo.
-This documentation is rebuilt automatically upon change being committed to GitHub, so you will see changes reflected here within a few minutes of making an edit.
+This documentation is rebuilt automatically upon changes being committed to GitHub, so you will see changes reflected here within a few minutes of making an edit.

 The [Islandora Documentation Interest Group](https://github.com/islandora-interest-groups/Islandora-Documentation-Interest-Group) holds regular meetings to discuss how to improve and expand Islandora's documentation.
 If you are interested in becoming involved, all are welcome to join.
 If you just want to make a contribution to the existing documentation, that process is outlined here.